-It’s more than simply insulting the other parent in the child’s presence.
+Alienation is more than simply insulting the other parent in the child’s presence.
 Parental alienation occurs when the other parent is actively engaging in efforts to turn your child against you.
 The phenomenon has even been designated with a psychological label – parental alienation syndrome – due to the sometimes permanent impact it may have on the child.

-What Qualifies as Parental Alienation in California and What Are the Signs That Parental Alienation is Occurring?
+What Qualifies as Parental Alienation in California?

 Children thrive in an environment of consistency and stability.
 A change to their environment, such as the divorce or separation of their parents, can cause stress, confusion, and emotional unrest within them.